Description:

 Scotland.

-Management, one of the UK's leading independent hotel management
+the UK's leading independent hotel management contract

-contract companies.
+companies.